ew-code/automation-tests-widget/README.md

 Use a docker to containerize project.
 Use the official Playwright Docker image or build a custom image.
 Include information how to run test from the docker side in the readme.

 Good luck!

+## My Task Implementation - Creator: Ewelina Wesołowska

+The detailed steps of the task execution, documented by me as part of the recruitment process, are available in the [EXECUTION_STEPS.md](EXECUTION_STEPS.md).